-CAPA and CACO Movements usage guidelines
+CAFE and CACO Movements usage guidelines

-Movements reported within the CA movement preliminary advice reversal (CAFE reversal) message will be opposite to those reported into the referred CA confirmation message (CACO) i.e. credit of cash and/or securities will become debits and inversely.
+Movements reported within the CA movement preliminary advice reversal (CAFE reversal) message will be opposite to those reported into the referred CA confirmation message (CACO) i.e. credit of cash and/or securities will become debits and the reverse.

 Movements reported within the CA Reversal (CARE) message will be identical to the movements reported into the referred CA confirmation message (CACO).

-Scenario 6: Mandatory Event with Cancelled Reversal of Payment

-The account servicer announces a mandatory event.
-A CA Movement Preliminary Advice is sent prior to payment date.
-Following confirmation of the payment, a reversal needs to be made for which a CA Movement Preliminary Advice of reversal is sent.
-However, since the original payment was later found fully correct, this CA Movement Preliminary Advice of reversal is cancelled.

-Scenario 7: Mandatory Event with Critical Update

-The account servicer announces a mandatory event.
-A CA Movement Preliminary Advice is sent prior to payment date.
-Following this advice, a critical update is sent by the account servicer, followed by an updated CA Movement Preliminary Advice.

-Scenario 8: Mandatory with Election and Voluntary Event - New Instruction
+Scenario 3: Mandatory with Election or Voluntary Event - New Instruction

 The account servicer announces a mandatory with election or a voluntary event.
 A CA Movement Preliminary Advice is sent to the account owner after receipt of his corporate action instruction.